li-menglin/li-menglin.github.io/_pages/about.md

     <div class="card-content">
       <p>
         I am a bachelor’s student in Physics, with a minor in Electronics and Information Science, at Sun Yat-sen University (SYSU).
-My research interests span the intersection of physics and information science, with a particular focus on biomedical signal processing, radar sensing technologies, and optoelectronic devices.
+My research interests span the intersection of physics and information science, with a particular focus on photonics, microelectronics, and biomedical signal processing.
 With a GPA above 3.6/4.0 and multiple major scholarships and competition awards, I have cultivated a strong academic foundation and extensive research experience across both experimental and computational domains.
-I am eager to further my research as a Ph.D. student starting in
+I am eager to further my research as a Ph.D. student starting in Fall 2026.
-        Fall 2026.
       </p>
       <strong>Research Interests: </strong>
       <ul class="interest-list">